Thailand elections: Polls close, opposition set for gains – DW – 05/14/2023

 Both parties are pitted against rivals from the conservative, military-backed establishment that currently holds sway.

-Incumbent Prime Minister Prayut Chan-o-Cha is running for re-election with his newly formed conservative United Thai Nation Party.
-As one of those involved in Thailand's 2014 military coup, Prayut became premier after a controversial 2019 election.
+Incumbent Prime Minister Prayuth Chan-ocha is running for re-election with his newly formed conservative United Thai Nation Party.
+As one of those involved in Thailand's 2014 military coup, Prayuth became premier after a controversial 2019 election.

 Preliminary results are expected by late evening, although the final number of seats for each party will not be officially confirmed for several weeks.

-The general elections in Thailand will see about 52 million eligible voters choosing between progressive opposition parties and the incumbent government led by Prayuth who first came to power in a 2014 coup.
+About 52 million people were eligible to vote in the elections to choose between progressive opposition parties and the incumbent government led by Prayuth who first came to power in a 2014 coup.

 About 95,000 polling stations set up across the country opened at 8:00 am (0100 GMT) on Sunday.